cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 include::{includedir}/conclusion.adoc[]
 ```

 Because the included profile fragments are produced by *inline* builders they carry no document title of their own.
-However, they do generate their own section heading at the correct level — so they slot neatly beneath the master document's structure rather than competing with it.
+However, they do generate their own section heading at the correct level, so they slot neatly beneath the master document's structure rather than competing with it.
 The narrative includes and the generated profile sections combine into a single, continuously document with appropriate page number automatically assigned across the document.

 ### The Rendered Result